 Students considering enrolling in the Associate of Applied Science Surgical Technology program should first contact the appropriate certification agency in the state in which they reside or plan to work to determine whether certification is required to work as a surgical technologist in that state.

 To read disclosure information about our graduation rates, the median debt of students who completed this program and other important information, select the type of student that best describes you.

 View program disclosure

 About Overland Park

 National American University’s Overland Park campus is conveniently located just 15 minutes from downtown Kansas City.
 The Overland Park campus has been serving students in western Missouri and eastern Kansas since 2001, and is one of four NAU campuses in the Kansas City metro area.
-In addition to its strong business, allied health and information technology curriculum, the Overland Park campus offers an exciting nursing program: the Bachelor’s in Nursing - Generalist degree.
+In addition to its strong surgical technology school curriculum, the Overland Park campus offers an exciting nursing program: the Bachelor’s in Nursing - Generalist degree.
 Located at 103rd Street and Highway 69 just north of the Corporate Woods area, the Overland Park campus is easily accessible from Highway 69 and Interstate 435.

 10310 Mastin St, Overland Park, KS 66212